freelan-developers/freelan/packaging/windows/files/README.txt

 Your FreeLAN installation was successful.
 Congratulations !

 Freelan runs as a Windows service transparently in the background.
-You can lookfor it in the Control Panel > System and Security > Administrative Tools > Services menu.
+You can look for it in the Control Panel > System and Security > Administrative Tools > Services menu.

 There is currently no graphical user interface for FreeLAN: FreeLAN will automatically connect to the configured network when your computer starts and will gracefully disconnect when it shuts down.